 Zika can be spread through sexual contact with an infected partner (source).
 So can lots of other things, in any part of the world, if you’re not careful!
-This makes Zika unique to other mosquito-borne and passed illnesses, however.
-Taking proper precautions and preventative measures as outlined below as well as on the CDC website can drastically reduce your chances of acquiring this relatively mild and hard to diagnose disease.
-Here’s some tips:
+This makes Zika unique to other mosquito-borne and mosquito-passed illnesses.
+However, taking proper precautions and preventative measures as outlined below as well as on the CDC website can drastically reduce your chances of acquiring this relatively mild and hard to diagnose disease.
+Here are some tips:

-- Wear bug spray, especially at lower elevation
+- Wear bug spray, especially at lower elevations

-- Wear longer garments when possible, especially when at lower elevation
+- Wear longer garments when possible, especially when at a lower elevation

 - Use contraceptives when having intercourse

-- Realize that mosquitos can bite during both day and night
+- Realize that mosquitoes can bite during both day and night

+Who should take precautions?
 While Zika has relatively mild symptoms, the biggest danger according to the CDC (U.S. Center for Disease Control) is to women who are pregnant or planning to become pregnant.
-The risk of acquiring Zika is extremely low for healthy infants, children, adults or seniors.
-However, the Zika virus poses a serious health problem for fetuses especially in the first trimester.
-For this reason alone before traveling to affected areas, it is best to consult your family’s physician and other doctors if you are pregnant or planning to become pregnant
+The risk of acquiring Zika is extremely low for healthy infants, children, adults, and seniors.
+However, the Zika virus poses a serious health problem for fetuses, especially in the first trimester.
+For this reason alone before traveling to affected areas, it is best to consult your family’s physician and other doctors if you are pregnant or planning to become pregnant.

 In the end, many health and travel experts say not all travelers should alter their plans.